Azure/terraform-azurerm-compute/.github/pull_request_template.md

-Fixes # .

-Changes proposed in the pull request:

 <!---
 Please add this into the test of test/fixture, format the changes by "terraform fmt", and test it by run the following:
 ```sh